frePPLe/frepple/doc/model-reference/sales-orders.rst

                                      each other.
 This is the default behavior.

                                  - | alltogether:
-                                   | All sales orders with the same owner and due date need to
+                                   | All sales orders with the same owner need to be shipped on
-                                     be shipped on the same date and in full quantity to the customer.
+                                     the same date and in full quantity to the customer.

                                  - | inratio:
                                    | This policy assures that partial deliveries maintain the